-a forceful flutist and composer who challenges classification while affirming her roots in straight-ahead jazz.
+a renowned flutist and composer who challenges classification while affirming her roots in straight-ahead jazz.

-After high school, Karen moved to the Bay Area after growing up in a military family that moved here and there then landed in the beautiful Pacific Northwest.
+Karen moved to the Bay Area after growing up in a military family that moved here and there then landed in the beautiful Pacific Northwest.
 She received a Bachelors of Art in Music from California State University, Hayward, CA and a Masters in Music from San Francisco State University.
 While in college she studied with such great teachers as: Paul Renzi, principal flutist of the San Francisco Symphony, Denis de Coteau, musical director of the San Francisco Ballet Orchestra, and Chuck Israel, jazz professor and world-class bassist.
 She was a member of Chuck’s Little Big Band at Cal State Hayward along with trumpeter and composer Jeff Beal (composer for the soundtrack of the hit TV show “House of Cards”).

-After graduating for SFSU, The Karen Anderson Jazztet was formed in 1991.
-It was a very active San Francisco based acid jazz quartet with John Schott on Guitar, Trevor Dunn on Bass, and Scott Amendola on Drums.
+After graduating from SFSU, the Karen Anderson Jazztet was formed in 1991.
+It was a very active San Francisco based acid jazz quartet with John Schott on Guitar, Geoff Brennan on Bass, and Scott Amendola on Drums.

 The albums, In The Name Of The Father, And Of the Son, and And The Holy Spirit is a trilogy revealing technical prowess, a deep knowledge of genres, a gorgeous flute tone (a tone which is beloved by many) and the creative and thoughtful style that Karen loves to express.
 It also helps express Karen's deep devotion to the Holy Trinity.

-In 2013 LehCats was formed with her husband Norbert which she co-leads.
+In 2015 LehCats was formed which she co-leads with her husband Norbert.
 It is a jazz septet performing original compositions in the style of jazz, world, latin, R & B, classical, and even folk.
 All compositions are written by herself and Norbert.
 Their debut album LehCats Out Of The Bag has received a number of acclaimed reviews and helped build a nice buzz about the band.
 Movement to Egalitaria by LehCats was released in 2018 on the IYOUWE label of Lenny White.

-Karen worked with Wallace Roney on the Wayne Shorter "Universe" project from 2015.
-The Wayne Shorter album of his never before recorded music “Universe” with the Wallace Roney Orchestra was recorded at Water Music in 2018.
+Karen worked with trumpeter Wallace Roney on the Wayne Shorter "Universe" project from 2015.
+The Wayne Shorter album of his never before recorded music “Universe” with the Wallace Roney Orchestra was recorded at Water Music in Hoboken, NJ in 2018.
 The "Universe" orchestra performed at NJPAC and the Marcus Garvey Park jazz festival in Harlem.
 Since Wallaces' passing from Covid in 2019 the orchestra has been stagnant.